moreveera/Divija_portfolio/README.md

 # Divija_portfolio
-Describing about myself , my self-acheivements and self information and website manner
+Describing about myself , my self-acheivements and self information in website manner